Woman Killed, Suspect Seized At Bergen County Industrial Building

 Northvale police, who were first on the scene, searched the building "to make sure there was no ongoing threat to the community," Musella said.

-The prosecutor's Major Crimes Unit also responded, along with the Bergen County Sheriff's Bureau of Criminal Identification, which collected evidence at the Jamis Bicycles building.
+The prosecutor's Major Crimes Unit also responded, along with the Bergen County Sheriff's Bureau of Criminal Identification, which collected evidence at the Jamis Bikes building.

 An ALS chief made the death pronouncement and the scene was cleared soon after.